brainhack-school2020/BHS-AuditoryMultimodal/README.md

 ### Deliverables

-At the end of this project, we will have:
+At the end of this project, we have:

 * Scripts to download the dataset ([HERE](/scripts/download-for-test.sh) and [HERE](/scripts/download-for-all.sh)).